MicrosoftDocs/power-platform/power-virtual-agents/ai-authoring/gpt-overview.md

 [!INCLUDE [Preview disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-Use GPT AI-based features in Power Virtual Agents to:
+Power Virtual Agents to:

-- Quickly and easily create bot topics
-- Create instantly useful chatbots that answer people's questions about any information on your website, including about topics you haven't built conversations for.
+- Create an instantly useful chatbot for you.
+The chatbot will be able to answer questions about any information on your website, including topics you haven't built conversations for, with no configuration.
+- Author a topic by describing in natural language what you want the chatbot to do.
+Power Virtual Agents uses AI to generate the content of the conversation for you.
+Use the suggested topic as is, or as a starting point for further iteration.

 The AI for these features is powered by the Azure OpenAI GPT-3 (text-davinci-003) model.
 [Learn more about Azure OpenAI](/legal/cognitive-services/openai/transparency-note).

-//do you need an OpenAI account?
-## Prerequisites
-- Use the preview version of Power Virtual Agents.
-- When you create a new bot, select **Try the unified canvas (preview)**.

 ## GTP AI in Power Virtual Agents